SweetChilli1/Sort.py/README.md

 I am a beginner programmer and this is my first script that I publish on Github.
 It's a small project for myself and others.
 I think I will develop the script further.
-Feel free to give me feedback and suggestions for improvement:
+Feel free to give me feedback and suggestions for improvement.
 Thanks :)

 #